BiDAlab/UWF4DR-Benchmark/src/README.md

   preprocessing steps.

 - **No data hosting**:
   Raw images and official annotations are never stored or redistributed here.
 Image paths are generated locally from the user’s downloaded UWF4DR dataset by the split preparation scripts.

 - **Separation of concerns**:
   Dataset preparation, preprocessing, model definitions, and evaluation are clearly separated into dedicated submodules.

-- **Model-agnostic evaluation**:
+- **Architecture-specific evaluation with standardized interfaces**:
-  Evaluation scripts are designed to work with different backbone architectures, as long as compatible model weights are provided.
+  Dedicated evaluation scripts are provided for each model family (CNNs, ViT-B/16, RETFound, and MLP-based fusion), following a consistent interface based on fixed split definitions.

 ---